 – Standard, which has 7 modules and covers what you need to know to start a VA business, find jobs, price your services and build client relationships PLUS access to the “$10K VA Mastermind” Facebook group and video interviews with successful VAs.

-– Lifetime, which has everything from the Standard package PLUS even more tips and tricks from trained Virtual Assistants, a direct connection to clients seeking VAs, discounts on 1 -1 lifetime coaching with Kayla (the course creator), and two one-on-one calls with Kayla Sloan, the course creator, AND access to her connections to find clients.
+– Lifetime, (this option is currently not available) which has everything from the Standard package PLUS even more tips and tricks from trained Virtual Assistants, a direct connection to clients seeking VAs, discounts on 1 -1 lifetime coaching with Kayla (the course creator), and two one-on-one calls with Kayla Sloan, the course creator, AND access to her connections to find clients.

 $10K VA is pretty thorough, with most of what you need to know in the basic package.
 In fact, I was pleasantly surprised that it covered how to find VA jobs in the basic package…like, where to look for jobs, how to make a great pitch, and how to get more clients.